sdouglas/biomod/_posts/2024-04-29-biomod-2024-schedule.md

 date: Mon, 29 Apr 2024 14:30:00 +0900
 ---

 Thank you all for joining the online briefing!
-Here are the detailed information of BIOMOD 2024, including recorded video from the online briefing session.
+Here are the detailed information of BIOMOD 2024, including recorded video from the session.
 We look forward to receiving your team registration.

 # Team Registration